 Ameera Moinuddin is an undergraduate student at Wake Forest University pursuing a double major in Politics and International Affairs and Statistics.
 Having lived in both Pakistan and the Middle Eastern Gulf, and being a native Urdu speaker, she is most interested in the politics of South Asia and the Middle East.
 Ameera regularly writes for the college newspaper, showing her passion for writing and research, and is a member of the judicial branch in the Wake Forest Student Government.
 After completing her undergraduate degree, she intends to attend law school.

-If you want to work with us, we’re always looking for smart graduate students and exceptional undergraduate students.
+If you want to work with us, we’re always looking for exceptional graduate students and undergraduate students.
 Please send us an email with your resume and a cover letter at [email protected] indicating your area of interest and whether you are interested in research or writing for us.
 Please note that at present, these are unpaid and voluntary positions.